yosshor/FullStack_March_2024/07-React/15-Persona-project-2-1-2025/README.md

 # StarShip Game Project

-This project is a React-based game application that includes a Phaser game and a game-over modal.
+This project is a React-based game application that includes a Phaser game, Redux state management, and a game-over modal.
 The application is designed to provide an engaging user experience with a simple and intuitive interface.

 ## Features